ShaomingT/TicketOverFlow/readme.md

 only accept two para, user_id and concert_id. if other para is provided, such as "price". return 404

+# lambda settings
+ticket processing: RAM 128 ~ 50s to generate a ticket seating processing: RAM 512 ~ 110s to generate a seating plan two lambda functions will be generated, one is for ticket, one is for seating plan it is trigged by an API gateway

+# documetn db
+username: ticketoverflow
+password: OW41ZGgFa8ixZj2p

 ## Cases
 ### Tickets: